FAQ

 Q: If I am currently using a chip that is based on another processor, can I just switch to MVP-based SoC without any efforts?

-Q: If I have an application written in C/C++ that is already functional in an existing processor, is it easy for me to port it to MVP?
+Q: If I have an application written in C/C++ that is already functional on an existing processor, is it easy for me to port it to MVP?
 What if it is written in some assembly language?

 Q: Why parallel computing ?

-A:Use it as a multi-core processor.
-A multi-tasking operating system can use MVP as a SMP target to run multiple processes simultaneously without any need of application changes.
+A:MVP can be used as if it is a multi-core processor.
+A multi-tasking operating system will treat MVP as a SMP target to run multiple processes simultaneously without any need of application changes.

 Q: Why Android?

-Q: Would a quad-threaded MVP core running at 600 MHz have the same performance as a single-core,single thread processor that is running at 2.4GHz?
+Q: Would a quad-threaded MVP core running at 600 MHz have the same performance as a single-core, single thread processor running at 2.4 GHz?

-A:Yes and no. If the quad-threaded core has 4 tasks running, then the overall throughput for the 4 tasks is the same as on the single core with four times the clock frequency.
-If there is only one task that needs the entire 2.4GHz performance, then the quad-threaded core cannot satisfy the performance requirement of the single task.
-However, if the single task has enough coarse-grained parallelism like many applications do, then the single task can be parallelized to fully utilize the quad-threaded core’s computational resources, in which case the performance for that parallelized task will be the same between the 2 cases.
-Parallelizing the program involves re-programming the application according to somedefined standard parallel APIs though.
+A:It depends.
+When the quad-threaded core has 4 tasks running, the overall throughput for the 4 tasks is the same as that on the single core with four times the clock frequency.
+If there is only one running task that needs the entire 2.4 GHz performance, then the quad-threaded core will not be able to satisfy the performance requirement of that single task.
+However, if the single task has enough coarse-grained parallelism, then the single task can be parallelized to fully utilize the quad-threaded core’s computational resources, in which case the performance for that parallelized task would be the same between the quad-threaded 600 MHz MVP core and the single 2.4 GHz core.
+Parallelizing the program involves re-programming the application according to some standard parallel application programming interfaces (APIs).

-Q: If I need a processor that needs to simultaneously handle 4 tasks in 600 MHz, what is the difference between doing that on MVP and doing that on a 2.4 GHz.serial processor?
+Q: If I need a processor that needs to simultaneously handle 4 tasks in 600 MHz, what is the difference between doing that on MVP and doing that on a 2.4 GHz serial processor?